camunda/camunda-docs/docs/components/modeler/forms/configuration/forms-config-templating-syntax.md

 ---
 id: forms-config-templating-syntax
 title: Templating syntax
-description: How to configure properties using feelers templating
+description: Learn about templated properties configuration, which provides dynamic content creation within forms using a templating language called feelers.
 ---

 Templated properties configuration allows for dynamic content creation within forms using a templating language called **feelers**.

-## Overview of feelers syntax
+## Feelers syntax

-### Variables/Inserts
+### Variables/inserts

 To insert a variable, use double curly braces `{{variable}}`, and the value of this variable will be inserted.
-In fact, you can actually use **any valid feel expression** within these double braces.
+You can use **any valid feel expression** within these double braces.

 ```
 Hello {{username}}, you are {{if isAdmin then "an admin" else "a user"}}.